ACINQ/eclair/README.md

 ## Docker

-A [Dockerfile](Dockerfile) images are built on each commit on [docker hub](https://hub.docker.com/r/ACINQ/eclair) for running a dockerized eclair-node.
+A [Dockerfile](Dockerfile) image is built on each commit on [docker hub](https://hub.docker.com/r/ACINQ/eclair) for running a dockerized eclair-node.

 You can use the `JAVA_OPTS` environment variable to set arguments to `eclair-node`.